 2. The Lobster Pot Tree

 There is quite possibly nothing more quintessential New England than a Christmas Tree made entirely out of lobster traps.
 Provincetown’s Lobster Pot Tree is made using over 100 of them – all borrowed from local lobstermen – and is accentuated by 3,000+ LED lights and colorful buoys.
-The annual tree lighting tradition takes place Saturday, November 30 in Provincetown’s Lopes Square.
+Visit Provincetown’s Lopes Square anytime during the holiday season to capture it for an Instagram-worthy post!

 3. Chatham Christmas by the Sea Stroll